 - 1. Analyze various natural dyes and mordants for their application to cotton, wool and silk. - 2.
 Produce dyed cotton, wool or silk with various natural dyes and mordants that create a range of hues, values and chroma. - 3.
-Compile and record findings as a sample binder to be able to replicate results. - 4.
-Research historical dyes and dye methods. - 5.
+Create natural dye baths and mordants from raw materials. - 4.
+Compile and record findings as a personal resource of samples to be able to replicate results. - 5.
+Research historical & contemporary dyes and dye methods. - 6.
+Execute a variety of natural dye methods including dyeing yarn and botanical printing - 7.
 Collaborate effectively with peers through the sharing of samples and critiques.